What Are Flying Blue Miles Worth?

 Factors That Affect Value

 Business and First Class redemptions almost always give better per-mile value because cash prices are disproportionately high compared to award prices.
-An Economy ticket might cost 3x more miles but only 5x less in cash.
+Concrete example:

 2. Timing and Season